TwoLargePizzas/twolargepizzas.com/themes/adidoks/content/_index.md

 [[extra.list]]
 title = "Dark mode"
 content = "Switch to a low-light UI with the click of a button.
-Change colors with variables to match your branding."
+Change colours with variables to match your branding."

 +++